atmarnat/PlayRoulette/README.md

   1. Locate the executable Spinner.exe under \bin\Debug
   1. Move the executable to \PlayRoulette\bin\Debug, in the PlayRoulette project
   1. Close the spinner project, open the PlayRoulette project
-  1. Build the project again
-  1. Either run the PlayRoulette from VS.
+  1. Either run the PlayRoulette from VS or just use the executable.

-    1. Note: Both executables must be in the same directory for them to work together.
+Note: Both executables must be in the same directory for them to work together.
 PlayRoulette will work on its own, but Spinner will not.
 ```C#
 using System;
 using System.Collections.Generic;